New Jersey Juvenile Defense Attorney

 Unlike adult criminal cases, where the defendant is required to appear in the county or municipality in which the alleged offense occurred, juvenile cases are typically heard and decided in the county in which the juvenile resides.
 In other words, if you allegedly committed a crime in Essex County, but you are a resident of Passaic County, your case will likely be heard in the Family Division of the Passaic County Superior Court.
 There are certain exceptions when the State will file a motion to adjudicate the case in the county where the alleged offense occurred, but this is not standard procedure.

 Another distinct feature of the juvenile justice process is the way in which these cases are decided.
 Unlike adult criminal cases, juvenile defendants are not entitled to a trial by jury.
-Instead, their cases are heard and decided by a single Family Court Judge.
-Many times, juvenile cases are determined without the necessity for a trial.
-In other words, the presiding Judge will hear the circumstances of the case and determine an appropriate resolution without a formal trial proceeding.
-It is important to note; however, that you are required to have an attorney present at all hearings, to defend your innocence and present your side of the case.
+Instead, their cases are heard and decided by the Family Court Judge assigned to preside over the juvenile’s matter.
+This is called a bench trial.
+However, many times, juvenile cases are determined without the necessity for a trial.
+It is important to note that you are required to have an attorney present at all hearings to ensure that you understand your rights, explain the process, and advocate for your best interests.
 If you cannot afford an attorney, the State can appoint a public defender who will serve on your behalf.

 The Legal Standard in Juvenile Criminal Cases

 Perhaps the most important feature of the juvenile justice process is the legal standard that governs these proceedings.
 New Jersey’s adult criminal justice system is driven by a commitment to punishment and deterrence.
-On the other hand, the juvenile justice system operates under the standard of the “best interests of the child.”
+On the other hand, the goal of the juvenile justice system is to rehabilitate; it operates under the standard of the “best interests of the child.”
 This standard permeates all aspects of these proceedings, from custody and detention to sentencing.
 It ultimately provides judges with the discretion to determine sentences that promote the reform and rehabilitation of juvenile offenders.

 Options for Juvenile Sentencing